Freshly made bread is the best thing

 those in your oven, but the breadmaker helps you by preparing the

-When you're loaf is done (in anything from two to six hours), you
+When you're loaf is done (in anything from two to six hours but typically about three to four), you

 very carefully lift the lid, pull the hot tin out of the breadmaker's